GospelSounders/adventhymnals/content/02.christ-in-song/06.401-500/02.411-420/04.With-Willing-Hearts/docs.md

 ---
+title: |
-title: 414.
-With Willing Hearts
+    414. With Willing Hearts - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 414.
+With Willing Hearts.
+With willing hearts we tread The path our Saviour trod; We love th' example of our Head, The glorious Lamb of God.
+    keywords:  |
-    keywords: Christ in Song, With Willing Hearts, With willing hearts we tread,
+        Christ in Song, adventhymnals, advent hymnals, With Willing Hearts, With willing hearts we tread.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 414. WITH WILLING HEARTS
+####  Christ in Song,

 ```txt
 1.